-When designing for Primary coverage, the goal is to provide the desired RSSI (e.g. -65dBm) and SNR (e.g. 25dB) to every “square foot” (also, “square meter”) of the facility from one AP.
-If that AP dies, is disabled, or stops beaconing, then the signal level from the second strongest AP (called “Secondary” coverage) is likely to be quite weak (or even zero), not providing the level of service that you expect for your client devices.
+When designing for Primary coverage only (where overlap is incidental), the goal is to provide the desired RSSI (e.g. -65dBm) and SNR (e.g. 25dB) to every “square foot” (also, “square meter”) of the facility from one AP.
+If that AP dies, is disabled, or stops beaconing, then the signal level from the second strongest AP (called “Secondary” coverage) may be weak (or even zero), not providing the level of service that you expect for your client devices.

 Primary Coverage Example (click on the graphic)

 There are only four kinds of channel overlap: None, Some, Less, and More.
-That “15-20% overlap” guidance you get from manufacturers’ design guides is straight-up non-sense.
-If you’d like to better understand the calculations behind sphere/sphere intersection, please reference this authority on the subject.
+That “15-20% overlap” guidance you get from manufacturers’ design guides is non-sense.
+If you’d like to better understand the calculations behind sphere/sphere intersection (as if AP coverage patterns are spheres/circles!), please reference this authority on the subject.
 If that seems a bit confusing, then try this authority instead.
 Now, try calculating the overlapping area of two 3D irregular blobs (instead of spheres), and get back with me when you have that figured out. 🙂

 Unless there is no overlap, you will always have some level of Secondary coverage.
 The real question is whether or not that level of coverage meets the needs of the client devices and applications.
 Let’s now move the APs a little closer to each other to see the effect.